RKG-01/RKG-01/README.txt

-Currently a Roblox Game Developer
-Github @ RKG-01.
+Game Developer for Synthwave Interactive for the ROBLOX platform.